isomerpages/imda-pixel/pages/AWS IMDA Joint Innovation Centre.md

 ![](/images/Facilities/Co%20Working%20Space/blue-zone.jpg)
 **Image for placement only**

 RSVP your attendance to be part of the launch of AWS-IMDA Joint Innovation Centre!
 Be the first to visit the space and witness innovation powered by AWS.
-Learn about the success stories of IMDA and AWS programs for both large enterprises, SMEs and startups.
-Listen to success stories and possibilities of corporate innovation from our panelist from IMDA, AWS, CASE, PAND.AI, and PinDrop in our exciting fireside chat powered by Amazon Alexa.
+Learn about the success stories of IMDA and AWS programs for large enterprises, SMEs and startups.
+Listen to success stories and possibilities of corporate innovation from our panelist from IMDA, AWS, CASE, PAND.AI, and PinDrop in our exciting fireside chat.

 <a href="https://form.gov.sg/644b715d664c1b00127030e1" target="_blank" style="background-color: #0A66C2; color: white; text-decoration: none; border-radius: 100px; padding-left: 20px; padding-right: 20px; padding-top:8px; padding-bottom:8px">Register Here</a><br>